9 expert-approved ways to prevent overheating in homes as summers get hotter in the UK

 "This is where the windows are left open all night while the shutters are closed, but open vented which allows a throughput of air across the house, removing much of the heat stored within the walls.

-"Also bear in mind that mechanical ventilation system will also be required if a new house is built to superior levels of thermal performance," she adds.
+As we've explained above, ventilation is one of the key criteria for tackling overheating and occupant comfort within our homes.
+It's also important to bear in mind that a mechanical ventilation system will also be required if a new house is built to superior levels of thermal performance.

 Bring your dream home to life with expert advice, how to guides and design inspiration.
 Sign up for our newsletter and get two free tickets to a Homebuilding & Renovating Show near you.